How Dakota Business Lending is working in our local communities

 It all started with a strategic planning session in 2005.
 At that time, an idea was born that was aimed at creating long-term impact on the growth and economy of North Dakota.
 At Dakota Business Lending, we are passionate about developing efforts to further our mission.

-The Dakota Certified Development Corporation Charitable Fund was formed to raise funds that provide financing solutions through collaborative partnerships in a supportive and creative environment.
-The ultimate goal is to grow the economy and create and preserve quality jobs in North Dakota and Western Minnesota.
+The Dakota Business Lending Charitable Fund was formed to raise funds that provide financing solutions through collaborative partnerships in a supportive and creative environment.
+The ultimate goal is to grow the economy and create and preserve quality jobs in North Dakota, Montana, and Western Minnesota.